yusuke-imoto-lab/eps-attracting-basin/README.md

 ### Input Data Structure

-The functions expect an [AnnData](https://anndata.readthedocs.io/en/stable/) object with the following structure:
+The functions expect an [anndata](https://anndata.readthedocs.io/en/stable/) (annoted data matrix) object with the following structure:

 - **`.X`**
-  A numeric data matrix (observations × features) used for computing pairwise costs if no precomputed cost matrix exists.
+  A numeric data matrix (observations/samples × features) used for computing pairwise costs if no precomputed cost matrix exists.

 - **`.obs`**
   A pandas DataFrame containing at least: